elPataaz/CyberDyne_CIWS/README.md

 Required Version: 2.0.14
 Note: Do not use the latest version; it is known to break PWM stability on ESP32 logic.
 -------------------------------------------------------------------------------------
+🛡️ Project: CyberDyne CIWS (v2.4)
+Autonomous Close-In Weapon System HUD for ESP32 Inspired by the T-800 interface, this project is a DIY Close-In Weapon System prototype.
+It uses a VL53L1X Laser ToF sensor for millimeter-accurate tracking and dual servos for high-speed target acquisition.
+⚠️ CRITICAL SETUP REQUIREMENT
+To avoid PWM timer conflicts between the Buzzer and Servos (which causes jittering or crashes):
+Library: ESP32Servo
+Required Version: 2.0.14
+Note: Do not use the latest version; it is known to break PWM stability on ESP32 logic.
 🚀 System Features
 Authentic Boot Sequence: Terminal-style text rendering with "1 Letter = 1 Beep" synchronized audio.
 Precision Radar: High-speed laser scanning between 65° and 115°.